 }

-1. Start the server manually in a terminal:
+1. Start the server with your chosen transport:

 docker run --rm -p 9000:9000 \